 "Blessed art thou among women, and blessed is the fruit of thy womb, Jesus."
 This was exactly what Mary’s cousin Elizabeth said to her in Luke 1:42.
 The only thing that has been added to these two verses are the names "Jesus" and "Mary," to make clear who is being referred to.
 So the first part of the Hail Mary is entirely biblical.

 The second part of the Hail Mary is not taken straight from Scripture, but it is entirely biblical in the thoughts it expresses.
 It reads:

 "Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
 Amen."
 And each decade celebrates a mystery of Christ's life.

 Tinsels & Treasure

 Bipana Pradhan is my main helper.
 She has recently immigrated from Nepal.
-She supports two children, her parents, husband and a sibling.
+She supports three children, her parents, husband and a sibling.